 "Our innovation-led curriculum encourages our learners to be inquisitive and to understand the interconnections across subjects and in the real life; driven by the limitless possibilities of innovation, our students draw on their imagination to explore and build on their interests and passions as they cultivate an entrepreneurial dare to create and seek solutions to future challenges."

 The school offers a Preparatory Years (PY/Nursery) bilingual programme in English and Chinese.
-All subjects including Language Literacy, Art, Rhyme and Movement, Physical Education (with the exception of maths) are taught in both English and Chinese.
+All subjects, with the exception of maths, are taught in both English and Chinese.
 In Prep, the staff to student ratio is 1:10 with a maximum class size of 20.

 The primary school offers a broad-based education, underpinned by a rigorous bilingual programme designed to ensure the child's holistic development, in and out of the classroom, and to develop critical life skills and sound moral values.
-SISHK focuses on building a firm foundation in values, knowledge and skills to enable the child to understand his physical and social world, be able to function in it and relate to others as part of a social group.
+SISHK focuses on building a firm foundation in values, knowledge, and skills to enable the child to understand their physical and social world, be able to function in it, and relate to others as part of a social group.

 Core subjects at primary level include English Language, Chinese Language, Mathematics, Science, and Social Studies.
-In addition, primary students study Art, Dance, Music, Drama as well as participating in PE, Swimming and Research Skills.
-The school arranges immersion language programmes for students including the Singapore Holiday Immersion Programme (SHIP) held annually during the summer holidays.
+In addition, primary students study Art, Dance, Music, and Drama, as well as participating in PE, Swimming, and Research Skills.
+The school arranges immersion language programmes for students, including the Singapore Holiday Immersion Programme (SHIP), held annually during the summer holidays.

 To underpin the academic requirements, a strong emphasis on character formation and development is applied through the principle of CARE (Consistent Achievements for Rewarding Education) for each child through assembly talks, pastoral care programme, and the community involvement programme.
 There is a systematic framework for developing student leadership, through the appointment of prefects, class monitors, and CCA leaders.

-After primary, SISHK students move on to the neighbouring secondary school which aims to provide a range of experiences to help students develop skills, competencies and values that will help them thrive in a fast-changing world.
-The bilingual curriculum (English and Chinese) builds on the foundation of the primary curriculum and prepares students for the IGCSE examinations at the end of Year 12, followed by the two-year International Baccalaureate Diploma Programme (IBDP).
+After primary, SISHK students move on to the neighbouring secondary school, which aims to provide a range of experiences to help students develop skills, competencies, and values that will help them thrive in a fast-changing world.
+The bilingual curriculum (English and Chinese) builds on the foundation of the primary curriculum and prepares students for the IGCSE examinations, followed by the two-year International Baccalaureate Diploma Programme (IBDP).

-Facilities at the school include an auditorium for concerts and plays, a gymnasium and multi-purpose room, computer labs, Apple Macbook mobile labs and Apple iPad mobile labs, a play area for PY children, a 25m (six-lane) heated indoor swimming pool, music, art, dance and drama studios, a rooftop playground and library.
+Facilities at the school include an auditorium for concerts and plays; a gymnasium and multi-purpose room; computer labs; Apple Macbook mobile labs and Apple iPad mobile labs; a play area; a six-lane 25m heated indoor swimming pool; music, art, dance, and drama studios; a rooftop playground; and a library.